 I always find that particular transfer record interesting.
-It’s a conflicting label, because as much as you feel obliged to afford any young player the time to mature and offer up rhetoric to support that, Coventry City weren’t in a position to spent that sort of money and not see an instant return.
+It’s a conflicting label, because as much as you feel obliged to offer any young player the time to mature and choose rhetoric to support that, Coventry City weren’t necessarily in a position to spent that sort of money and not see an instant return.

 We needn’t have worried.
 Being the best teenager in the country was a title that he revelled in, and did so immediately.

 “Why don’t they just reject the bid?
 He’ll be worth twice as much next year.
-That’s what I’d do in Champ Man and it always works.”
+That’s what I do in Champ Man.”
 These were the desperate and naive arguments I presented to my Dad, blinded by my love of the guy and assertion that Highfield Road was going to become the next San Siro anyway.

-“Don’t worry, we’ll use the money to get someone just as good.
-I’m sure of it.” was my Dad’s voice of reason.
+“Don’t worry, we’ll use the money to get someone just as good.” was my Dad’s voice of reason.

 Except Villa of course.
 Robbie Keane at Aston Villa could fuck right off.

 If we couldn’t have him, I remember being desperate for him to make a success of Italy and prove what we felt we already knew – that he was a world class talent.
 Somewhat predictably (given his competition at the time), things didn’t really go his way, starting with a tame pre-season tournament appearance which culminated in him failing to score in an experimental hockey-inspired penalty shootout.